-Under Section 43 IPA, applicants then have ten working days instead of 15 working days to make an appeal, 162 which shall be determined without an oral hearing, unless the Tribunal considers it necessary in the interests of justice to have such a hearing.
+Under Section 43 IPA, applicants then have ten working days instead of 15 working days to make an appeal,240 which shall be determined without an oral hearing, unless the Tribunal considers it necessary in the interests of justice to have such a hearing.
 The appeal is suspensive.

-Indicators: Accelerated Procedure: Legal Assistance ☐ Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice?
+Indicators: Accelerated Procedure: Legal Assistance 1.
+Do asylum seekers have access to free legal assistance at first instance in practice?
+Does free legal assistance cover: 2.
+Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice? ♦ Does free legal assistance cover ☑ Representation in courts ☑ Legal advice

 Applicants under the accelerated procedure fall under the same rules for legal assistance as those who are not under the accelerated procedure.
 Practical obstacles in giving legal assistance in the accelerated procedure could include that the applicant has difficulty accessing legal representation or the legal representative has difficulty in assisting the applicant in the shorter time period.
-These practical obstacles subsisted throughout COVID-19.